-- a) Complete a TC teacher preparation program approved by the TCPS district with which the applicant is seeking employment; - b) Hold a valid TC teacher certificate issued by the TCPS district; - c) Submit fingerprints to DEED to be used for criminal history background check and be found by the department to be suitable for employment as a teacher under AS 14.20.020(f) (Requirements for issuance of certificate; fingerprints); and - d) Pay the fee required by DEED under AS 14.20.020(c).
+- a) Complete or be enrolled in a TC teacher preparation program, or meets the certification requirements approved by the TCPS district with which the applicant is seeking employment; - b) Hold a valid TC teacher certificate issued by the TCPS district; - c) Submit fingerprints to DEED to be used for criminal history background check and be found by the department to be suitable for employment as a teacher under AS 14.20.020(f) (Requirements for issuance of certificate; fingerprints); and - d) Pay the fee required by DEED under AS 14.20.020(c).

-Requirements for Issuance of Certificate: (a) Before teaching students, a teacher certificated under this section must complete coursework, training, or evaluation requirements established by the TCPS district, or be enrolled in the TC teacher preparation program approved by the Tribe and DEED.
+Requirements for Issuance of Certificate: Before teaching students, a teacher certificated under this section must complete coursework, training, or evaluation requirements established by the TCPS district, or be enrolled in the TC teacher preparation program approved by the Tribe and DEED.
 Each TC teacher preparation program will provide educational programming and curricula that addresses the knowledge, skills, and dispositions that reflect the highest abilities and qualities of the teaching profession (4 AAC 04.200(a-e)).